-Ane is a Garden Design Diploma student.
-Find out how she used the collection of garden design courses to kick-start her career and garden design business.
+Find out how Ane used the collection of garden design courses - the Garden Design Diploma to kick-start her career and garden design business.

 Ane (48) lives on a farm in Vipperød, Denmark.
-In summer 2021, she became a garden designer and launched her own company Hoffmeyer Havedesign.
+In summer 2021, she became a garden designer and launched her own company Hoffmeyer Havedesign (https://www.hoffmeyerhavedesign.dk).

 Ane works with private gardens, not to impress but to enjoy.
 Her work is focused on being environmentally conscious and wildlife friendly, using coherent design and interesting plants chosen thoughtfully.

 We got in touch with Ane to find out a bit more about her journey into the world of garden design, and to find out how her Learning with Experts courses helped her get to where she is now.

 I feel privileged to study with Learning with Experts.
 I believe my studying with LwE will be a great help in reshaping my career from designer and veg grower to garden designer.
 I can study whenever my work and family life allows me to.
 On a level that suits me and in a pace that I decide.
 I have no opportunities to take classes in these fields where I live, and I definitely would have no chance studying with experts like this if it wasn't for the internet and Learning with Experts. - Ane